govuk-one-login/onboarding-examples/tools/home-test/README.md

 In the `home-test` directory configure the `.env` file as follows:

-- duplicate the example configuration with `cp .env.example .env`
+- duplicate the example configuration e.g. `cp .env.example .env` or `copy .env.example .env`
 - set `OIDC_CLIENT_ID` to the client ID
 - set `OIDC_PRIVATE_KEY` to the private key (without headers and linefeeds, all on one line)
 - set `RP_ACCOUNT_SERVICE_NAME` to the name of the service you are testing